INJECTS

 The injects with this caption have not yet been implemented in the platform.
 They are likely to be added in the future, though they may be modified based on team discussions.

-INJECT Types
+INJECT Options

-1. Inject type: Email
+1. Inject option: Email

 Inject description

 This is a classic email conversation.
 It can also contain email attachments.
-The sender address is also an important part of this type of inject and is fully configurable.
+The sender address is also an important part of this option of inject and is fully configurable.
 Emails in the form of an inject can be sent either automatically or as an instructor activity.

-Channel
+Channel type

 Overlay